TimLohrer/login.timlohrer.de-kotlin/README.md

 # Kotlin Backend for login.timlohrer.de

+Default Port is 8080.

 ### Setup

-Enter your mongo uri and private jwt secret in the config class before building the project.
+Enter your mongo uri and private jwt secret in the Config class before building the project with "./gradlew build".

 ### Using Docker

-**!!
-Docker is not supportet as of now !!**

-When using docker you still have to do the steps in #Setup.
+When using Docker you still have to do the steps in #Setup.
-Now build the Project and create the docker image using "docker build -t login-backend ."
+Now create the Docker image using "docker build -t login-backend ."